Tag: Presentations

 CarTrackr - Sample ASP.NET MVC application

 Some people may have already noticed the link in my VISUG session blog post, but for those who didn't...
 I've released my sample application CarTrackr on CodePlex.
 CarTrackr is a sample application for the ASP.NET MVC framework using the repository pattern and dependency injection using the Unity application block.
 It was written for various demos in presentations done by Maarten Balliauw.
 CarTrackr is an online software application designed to help you understand and track your fuel usage and kilometers driven.
-You will have a record on when you filled up on fuel, how many kilometers you got in a given tank, how much you spent and how much liters of fuel you are using per 100 kilometer.

 -